mishalhossin/Discord-AI-Chatbot/README.md

 # Easy Installation with the Installation Helper

-If you find the following steps challenging, we've got you covered!
-You can refer to our [Installation Helper repository](https://github.com/mishalhossin/installation-helper) to simplify the process.
-Now, even beginners can effortlessly run this bot and get started in no time! 🤭
+If the following steps seem too daunting for you, don't worry!
+We have the perfect solution.
+Introducing our [Installation Helper repository](https://github.com/mishalhossin/installation-helper) 🤭

 # Installation steps  🚩 :
 ### Step 1. 🎬 Git clone repository